crowdfavorite-mirrors/wp-w3-total-cache/readme.txt

 * JavaScript grouping by template (home page, post page etc) with embed location control
 * Non-blocking JavaScript embedding
 * Import post attachments directly into the Media Library (and CDN)
+* WP-CLI support for cache purging, query string updating and more

 Improve the user experience for your readers without having to change WordPress, your theme, your plugins or how you produce your content.